Gujarat – Culture and Tradition

 Indo-Aryan language evolved from Sanskrit Gujarati is spoken in Gujarat.
 Whereas people of Kutch speak Kutchi while Memoni is also spoken among Sindhi memons and Muslims.

-Gujarati has there own unique cultural dressing.
+Gujarati has its own unique cultural dressing.
 The women’s main dress is Chaniyo & Choli, while men wear Chorno & Kediyu.
 The jewelry adorned by both males and females.
 The Gujarati outfits usually have thread work, use of beads, astragals, small patches which add creativity to Gujarati dresses.

 Gujarati cuisines are one of the healthiest cuisines in India and are primarily vegetarian.
 A Gujarati thali consists of roti, dal, rice, and sabzi with Indian pickle.
 Gujarati dishes are dhokla, pathra, samosa, Khaman while sweet dishes are mohanthal, jalebi, doodh pak.

 Gujarati Music and dance

 Gujarati folk music is called Sugam Sangeet, while the instrument used are turi, bungal, pava, ravan hattho, ektaro, and jantar.
 The folk dance raas-garba is very popular in Gujarat when chaniya choli is worn by women while kedia is worn by men and they dance during Navratri celebrations.

 Famous tourist attractions

-Gujarat is one of the most popular states for tourism in India, it is popular for beautiful Great Rann of Kutch, hills of Saputara, there are many holy temples, historic capitals, wildlife sanctuaries, beaches, hill resorts to visit.
+Gujarat is one of the most popular states for tourism in India, it is popular for the beautiful Great Rann of Kutch, hills of Saputara, there are many holy temples, historic capitals, wildlife sanctuaries, beaches, hill resorts to visit.